ibm-cloud-docs/event-notifications/en-cfe-integrations.md

 To configure and collect failed events, do the following steps:

 1. From your {{site.data.keyword.en_short}} instance dashboard, click **Integrations**.
-By default, Key Management and Collect Failed Events tile will be displayed.
+By default, the Key Management and Collect Failed Events tile will be displayed.

 1. Click **Connect** in the **Collect Failed Events** tile.
 The **Collect Failed Events** side panel displays.